-- Most transactions under $75 are also eligible for automatically generated eReceipts.
+- Most transactions under $75 are also eligible for automatically generated eReceipts (US banks only)

-- When first importing your card, Expensify will bring in as many historical expenses as your bank will send to us; this may be as few as 7 days or as many as 90 days.
+- When first importing your card, Expensify will bring in as many historical expenses as your bank will send to us; this may be as few as 7 days or as many as 90 days, depending on the bank.
 If you need to pull transactions earlier than this date, please upload a spreadsheet of your bank transactions to reflect these (see 'Importing Transactions from a Spreadsheet or OFX File' below).

 - If a card is deleted from Expensify, all of the unsubmitted expenses from that card will be deleted from the system.
 Any imported card transactions within a processing, approved, closed, or reimbursed report will not be affected!